- A -

 environmental reports or structural engineering reports.

-TIMBERLAND – land used for production of forest stands for commercial use.
+TIMBERLAND – land used for the production of forest stands for commercial use.

 TITLE – the actual legal document conferring ownership of a piece of real estate.